TrainnePoker/TraineePoker/README.md

 ## Principle of the project:

+ This repository contains 3 directories:
+ - tournament: containing a poker game simulation
+ - models: containing poker AIs
+ - pktools: containing tools to develop poker AIs
+ - visualisation: containing the visu apps

- every now and then, a simulation of a poker game is run.
-It is done by triggering the run_tournament.py
+ Every now and then (every couple of days), a simulation of a poker game is run on a server at AT.
+  It is done by triggering the run_tournament.py file in the tournament directory.

- This simulation will collect all the models found in the models directory and make them play against each-other

- It will append the result to a yaml file, collecting the history of all the tournaments
+ This simulation will collect all the models found in the models directory, and make them play against each-other It will then save everything that happened during this game to a yaml file, collecting the history of all the tournaments

+## How to contribute

+    The main goal of this project is to give an work environnment for Alexander Thamm trainees to try out cool data engineering, data science and visualisation methods.

+    The secondary goal is to get the best possible poker AI, which will win all the tournaments.
+    Everybody who has writing rights (ask to other trainees for it) can add their own AI to the *models* directory.
+    The only condition is that the way your code is presented follows the guide-lines described in the next paragraph.

+    To help you (data scientists) develop AIs, you will find tools and functions in the pktools directory.
+     If there are features you need for your AI, see if it interests a data engineer to create it.
+    If you don't know how to get started, take a look at the first models present to get some inspiration!

+      If you're a data engineer, you can contribute by adding features to the pktools package.
+    There's plenty of interesting tech to apply to this project (cython, gpu computation, cluster computation, ect.)

+    Finally, if you want to work on visualization tools, you can apply it to processing the tournaments history.
+    The topics are completely open (could be AI's behavior analysis, leader's evolution, ect.)

 ## Structure of a model: